 Finding of Facts

 The technical information on Red Hill is primarily communicated between the Navy and the DOH and EPA.
-Copies are not readily available at a central data location nor easily obtained through written requests.
-The Task Force finds that access to this information is essential to its understanding and completing the tasks set before it as described in SCR 73, as well as aiding the public’s understanding of the situation at Red Hill and how it may affect them.

-The Task Force finds that all Red Hill tank reports and other information cannot and should not be limited to a few agencies on a facility that has been declassified since 1995.
-While the Task Force recognizes the need for confidentiality and agency security policies, these areas should not supersede the need to protect the ground water aquifer, the environment and the welfare of our citizens including their right-to-know.
+Regulatory monitoring data is available to the public and other agencies through DOH.

-The Task Force finds that all parties have demonstrated and continue to be fully committed to communicating with the public for any matters of public interest regarding the Red Hill Fuel Storage Facility.
+The Task Force also finds that all parties have demonstrated and continue to be fully committed to communicating with the public for any matters of public interest regarding the Red Hill Fuel Storage Facility.
 The Task Force acknowledges that the DOH, EPA, BWS and the Navy have made significant efforts to keep the public informed on the reported fuel leak.
 This began with a joint press conference by the DOH, BWS and Navy immediately following the January 2014 release, and continued with participation in community outreach events, publication of numerous media releases, and active coordination between and among appropriate State and Federal agencies to remediate any potential contamination and prevent future leaks at the Facility.
 The Task Force expects that all parties will continue to keep the public informed of any events at the Red Hill Storage Facility that would impact the public or the environment.

 DOH and BWS Recommendations

-Create and maintain a public website containing all information from the Task Force, Navy, DOH, BWS, and other agencies (e.g., meeting notices, notes of meetings, reports, data, trend graphs, laboratory analysis, etc.) to provide easier access to information and improve transparency.
+DOH continue to maintain a public website containing all information from the Task Force, Navy, DOH, BWS, and other agencies (e.g., meeting notices, notes of meetings, reports, data, trend graphs, laboratory analysis, etc.) to provide easy access to information and improve transparency.

 Continue the work of the Red Hill Task Force to ensure the long-term management, information access and decision making on issues related to leaks at Red Hill and the protection of Oahu’s ground water aquifer, environment and public health.

-Utilize notification systems to communicate future leaks and incidences at Red Hill or other underground storage tanks located above or in the vicinity of drinking water aquifers.
+Continue to utilize notification systems to communicate future leaks and incidences at Red Hill or other underground storage tanks located above or in the vicinity of drinking water aquifers.
 The alert system should be targeted to specific persons for first response action.

+Department of Land and Natural Resources Recommendations

+Timeline for the distribution of any sampling results to the Task Force and/or involved parties (e.g. distribute results within 2 weeks of receipts of results).

 Implications of Closing the Red Hill Underground Fuel Storage Facility